aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-masters/_index.md

 #### **Master Object by Name Programming Sample**
 The following example shows how to get a master object by name from a Visio drawing.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Masters-GetMasterbyName-GetMasterbyName.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Masters-GetMasterbyName-GetMasterbyName.cs" >}}
 ## **Check Presence of a Master in the Visio Drawing**
 The Aspose.Diagram API supports checking for the presence of a master in a Visio drawing.
 With the MasterCollection property, developers can check to see if a master is present by its name or ID.